bhouse1273/knapsack/docs/ExampleArtifactsYAML-CUDA-Chariot.md

 context:
   # These counters are updated when a decision (selection/assignment) is committed for a block.
   counters:
-    - name: trips_used        # per van; increment when any village assigned to that van in a block forms a trip
+  - name: trips_used        # per group; increment when any item assigned to that group in a block forms a trip
     - name: workers_accum     # global; sum of workers chosen so far

   updater:
     # Pseudocode evaluated on host between blocks; kept simple for clarity.
     on_block_commit: |
-      if any(van has ≥ 1 assigned village):
+      if any(group has ≥ 1 assigned item):
-          van.trips_used += 1
+          group.trips_used += 1
       globals.workers_accum += sum_assigned_attr("workers")

 solver: